By Adam Droscha Staff Writer,

 Matt doesn't believe that the diversity of equipment they service diminishes their ability to provide quality repair.
 One of the most important differences with Clark's technicians is that they were trained with hands on experience.
 Head knowledge only goes so far with farm equipment repair.
 It's the hands on training that not only reinforces the education, but also creates experience-based knowledge.

-While Clark’s places a lot of emphasis on farm equipment repair, there is also auto repair available.
-One of the expansions Matt looks forward to is a shop solely for auto repair.
+While Clark's places a lot of emphasis on farm equipment repair, there is also auto repair available.